 A MacGyver Moment

 One of my MacGyver moments came when our family moved into a new house that had an unfinished basement.
-When it began to rain, I was distressed to find water running down one of the concrete walls and flooding the basement floor.
-I grabbed an empty fifty-five gallon drum left from construction and pushed it up against the wall to catch the running water.
-However, the drum could not sit close enough to prevent water from running behind it.
+When it began to rain, I was distressed to find water running down one of the inside concrete walls and flooding the basement floor.
+I grabbed an empty fifty-five-gallon drum left from construction and pushed it against the wall to catch the running water.
+However, the drum could not sit close enough to prevent the water from running behind it.

 What Would MacGyver Do?

-A toothpaste factory had a problem of sometimes shipping empty boxes without the tube inside.
+A toothpaste factory had a problem of sometimes shipping empty boxes—no tube of toothpaste inside.
 This was due to a minor timing deviation in the mechanical production line that couldn’t easily be controlled in a cost-effective way.
-Understanding how important it was not to frustrate customers, the company CEO finally decided to hire an engineering company to solve the empty box problem.
+Understanding how important it was not to frustrate customers, the company CEO finally decided to hire an engineering company to solve the empty-box problem.

 Puzzled, the CEO traveled to the factory and went to the production line where the precision scales were installed.

-“Oh, that,” said a nearby worker, “one of the guys put it there because he was tired of walking to the scales every time the bell rang.”
+“Oh, that,” said a nearby worker, “one of the guys put the fan there because he was tired of walking to the scales every time the bell rang.”